History of Niger: 1974 to 1990

 On 15 April 1974, Lieutenant colonel Seyni Kountché led a military coup that ended Diori's rule.
 Diori was imprisoned until 1980 and remained under house arrest (he died in April 1989 at the age of 72).
 The government that followed, while plagued by coup attempts of its own, survived until 1993.
 While a period of relative prosperity, the military government of the period allowed little free expression and engaged in arbitrary imprisonment and killing.
 The first presidential election was held in February 1993 and the first multi-party election as well (33 years after independence), and the first municipal elections only took place in 2007.

-Upon Kountché's death in November 1987, he was succeeded by his Chief of Staff and cousin, Col. Ali Saibou.
+Upon Kountché's death in November 1987, he was succeeded by his chief of staff Col. Ali Saibou.
 Saibou liberalized some of Niger's laws and policies, and promulgated a new constitution.
 He released political prisoners, including Diori and his old political nemesis Djibo Bakary.
 However, President Saibou's efforts to control political reforms failed in the face of union and student demands to institute a multi-party democratic system.
 The Saibou regime acquiesced to these demands by the end of 1990.
 New political parties and civic associations sprang up, and a National Conference was convened in July 1991 to prepare the way for the adoption of a new constitution and the holding of free and fair elections.
 The debate was often contentious and accusatory, but under the leadership of Prof. André Salifou, the conference developed consensus on the modalities of a transitional government.